Zhong-Lab-UCSD/BENG183/RNA-seq Data Analysis/readme.md

 tophat -p 1 -G $genes -o C2_R2 4 ${reads}/GSM794487_C2_R2_1.ss.fq ${reads}/GSM794487_C2_R2_2.ss.fq &
 ```
 Next we quit and save the script by typing: `:wq` Then we run the script by typing: `bash alignment.sh` <br />
-After the alignment step is finished, we use Cufflink to quantify the gene expression <br />
+After the alignment step is finished, we use Cufflink to quantify the gene expressions <br />
 A template Cufflink command is like the following <br />
 `cufflink -p 1 -G path/to/genes.gtf -o path/to/outdir path/to/accepted_hits.bam`
 We can also write a shell script to execute the files all at once <br />